MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-hotfixing-appsource-app.md

 | 2.1.0.0 | 22.0 |
 | 3.0.0.0 | 23.0 |

-If you submit a new version 1.5.0.0 with the `application` property set to 21.0.0.0, the technical validation will verify that:
+If you submit a new version 1.5.0.0 with the `application` property set to 21.0.0.0, the technical validation verifies that:
 - There are no breaking changes between 1.0.0.0 and 1.5.0.0, and that
 - There are no breaking changes between 1.5.0.0 and 2.1.0.0.

 ## What kind of changes can't be part of a hotfix?

-Since the AppSourceCop will validate for breaking changes, you cannot add code that contains breaking changes with the previous and next version selected for validation.
-This includes, among others, removing non-obsolete objects, removing table fields, reducing the accessibility of an object.
+Since the AppSourceCop will validate for breaking changes, you can't add code that contains breaking changes with the previous and next version selected for validation.
+This includes, among others, removing nonobsolete objects, removing table fields, reducing the accessibility of an object.

-As part of a hotfix, you also cannot add new AL objects (pages, reports, codeunits, etc.) or new elements (procedure, actions, fields, etc.) that contribute to your extension's public API unless they're also part of the next version selected for the validation, or they're obsolete pending.
+As part of a hotfix, you also can't add new AL objects (pages, reports, codeunits, etc.) or new elements (procedure, actions, fields, etc.) that contribute to your extension's public API unless they're also part of the next version selected for the validation, or they're obsolete pending.

 > [!NOTE]
 > Tables and table fields can be added as part of a hotfix only if they are also defined in the next version selected for the validation.
 If they are not defined in the next version, introducing them as obsolete pending or obsolete removed will also not work.